philjord/ElderScrollsExplorer/README.md

-Elder Scrolls Explorer is a pure java open source engine to allow you to walk around in the Elder Scrolls games.
+Elder Scrolls Explorer is a pure java, open source engine to allow you to walk around in the Elder Scrolls series of games that are derived from the Gamebryo engine and asset pipeline.

 To use this code you must have copies of the .esm and .bsa files from one (or more) of the following games:

+Morrowind

 Oblivion